develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 ## Coming soon...

 Next time we will be learning how to whistle.
-Whistling is a great skill that helps you express emotions at home, in the neighborhood, at work - and maybe even in the garden.
+Whistling is a great skill that helps you express emotions at home, in the neighborhood - and maybe even in the garden.

 Cheers!